 The Barbara A. Roseman Center for Speech, Language, and Hearing is in Brodahl Hall, 761 34th St., Rock Island.

-It is the on-campus internship site for undergraduate students majoring in Communication Sciences and Disorders and graduate students in the Master of Science in Speech-Language Pathology program (MS-SLP).
+The Roseman Center is the on-campus internship site for undergraduate students majoring in Communication Sciences and Disorders and students in the Master of Science in Speech-Language Pathology program (MS-SLP).

-The MS-SLP program at Augustana College is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, Md., 20850; 800-498-2071 or 301-296-5700.
+The Master of Science (M.S.) education program in speech-language pathology (residential) at Augustana College is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, Md., 20850; 800-498-2071 or 301-296-5700.
 This is a "pre-accreditation" status with the CAA, awarded to developing or emerging programs for a maximum period of five years.

 Faculty and student interns provide assessment and intervention services to individuals of all ages who have a variety of communication disorders.